Pregnancy Care

 • After your baby is born, you’ll continue to get postpartum care for up to six weeks.

-• If you need care for other issues while you are pregnant (if you have a cold or sprain your ankle, for example), contact your provider to schedule an appointment.
+• If you need care for other issues while you’re pregnant (for example, if you have a cold or sprain your ankle), contact your provider to schedule an appointment.

 If You Deliver Overseas